kaline/COVID19Data/README.md

 <h2>&#128105;&#8205;&#127979;What's it?</h2>

 <p>
-  A web application which you can see data daily about <a href="https://coronavirus.saude.gov.br/">COVID19</a>.
+  A web application which you can to view data daily about <a href="https://coronavirus.saude.gov.br/">COVID19</a>.
 </p>

 <hr>